Best Dog Food For Dogs With Arthritis and Joint/Mobility Issues

-Royal Canin Veterinary Diet Mobility Support JS Large Breed Dry Dog Food is a highly digestible, palatable, complete and balanced dog food formulated with New Zealand green mussel.
-The diet is antioxidant-enriched to help support the body’s natural immune system and has been formulated for the specific needs of large breed dogs.
-Royal Canin Veterinary Diet Mobility Support JS Large Breed Dry Dog Food addresses adult dogs with, or at risk of developing, degenerative joint disease (osteoarthritis).
+Royal Canin Veterinary Diet Mobility Support JS Large Breed Dry Dog Food is a highly digestible dog food formulated with New Zealand green mussel.
+This formula addresses adult dogs with, or at risk of developing, degenerative joint disease (osteoarthritis).
 Some of those risk factors include obesity, advanced age, very active lifestyle (working dogs, hunting dogs); a history of joint injury or trauma; and genetic predisposition.
-This veterinarian-prescribed diet is a highly digestible, palatable, complete and balanced food for dogs.
-It also offers enhanced antioxidants to help maintain your pet’s healthy immune system.
-So give your dog a helping paw!

 - Treats osteoarthritis

 - EPA and DHA help support healthy joints

 - Customized kibble for large jaws and teeth